-Today I am going to share with you the least expensive DIY chalk paint recipe…and one that will answer many questions that I receive about making it.
-I want to show you how you can transform something using $2.00 chalk paint.
+Today I am going to share with you the least expensive DIY chalk paint recipe… and one that will answer many questions that I receive about making DIY Chalk paint.
+I want to show you how you can transform a smaller piece of furniture, mirror or frame using $2.00 chalk paint.

-Over the holidays, my sister asked me if I could paint a mirror she had with chalk paint.
-She brought it to me along with a generic 2 oz. bottle of craft paint in the color she wanted.
+My sister asked me if I could paint a mirror she had with chalk paint.
+She brought it to me along with a generic 2 oz. bottle of craft paint in the color yellow she wanted.

 I have tested plain craft paint and the “Outdoor” formula of craft paint to make chalk paint.
 Both work beautifully.
 I have not tested out the enamel or glossy formulas yet.

 Calcium Carbonate is my go-to ingredient when I make chalk paint.
 I no longer use anything else, except if I am doing a table top, I may add a tablespoon of Plaster of Paris (PoP) so the finish will be very durable.

 A 2 oz. bottle of craft paint will make just enough for a small project like this mirror.

 How to Make Chalk Paint With a 2 oz.
 Bottle of Craft Paint

 - 1 Tablespoon of water with 2-1/2 teaspoons of Calcium Carbonate Powder in a bowl.
 Mix to a smooth consistency.

 - Add the entire contents of the 2 oz. craft paint bottle into the bowl and mix it well into the water and CCP mixture.
 Stir until smooth.

 Note: You can add more CCP than my recipes call for to any mix, but too much CCP will make the finish, once dry, hard to distress.
 It will be a little too durable.